The History of the Hasso Plattner Institute and its Founder

 The development of numerous groundbreaking innovations can be traced back to Plattner's initiatives at HPI.
 One of the most significant examples of this is the research on in-memory data management that Plattner supervised.
 This research led to the product HANA, a development and integration platform at the software company SAP.
 The technology was awarded both the German Innovation Award and the Berlin Brandenburg Innovation Award in 2012.

-HPI and the Stanford Institute for Human-Centered Artificial Intelligence (HAI) have been cooperating since 2024.
-Both institutes are jointly developing scientific projects on human-centered AI systems in a special research program and joint research is conducted at Stanford and HPI.
+HPI and the Stanford Institute for Human-Centered Artificial Intelligence (HAI) have been collaborating since 2024.
+Both institutes jointly develop scientific projects on human-centered AI systems in a special research program and conduct joint research at Stanford and HPI.
 The aim is an intensive exchange between doctoral students in the field.

 Overview of the history of the HPI